ropensci/roweb3/content/blog/2023-06-21-coworking/index.md

 For example, in June we had
 "[Integrating and merging datasets from different sources](/events/coworking-2023-06)", hosted by [Cynthia Huang](/author/cynthia-huang), a PhD Student working on principals and methods for data preparation and preprocessing;
-this July we'll have "[Create/Update your brag document](/events/coworking-2023-07/)" hosted by [Maëlle Salmon](/author/maelle-salmon), rOpenSci Research Software Engineer; and in August "[Spatial data in R](/events/coworking-2023-08)" with [Mike Mahoney](/author/mike-mahoney), author of several rOpenSci spatial packages.
+this July we'll have "[Create/Update your 'happy file'/'brag document'](/events/coworking-2023-07/)"
+hosted by [Maëlle Salmon](/author/maelle-salmon), rOpenSci Research Software Engineer; and in August "[Spatial data in R](/events/coworking-2023-08)" with [Mike Mahoney](/author/mike-mahoney), author of several rOpenSci spatial packages.